When autumn whispers – are you listening?

 Nature’s rhythm as a guide

-The leaves fall, the branches stand bare, and the earth prepares for the quiet of winter.
-Autumn is nature's way of showing us that everything has its time - and that letting go is part of the rhythm of life.
+Leaves fall, branches stand bare, and the earth prepares for winter’s rest.
+Autumn is nature’s way of showing us that everything has its season — and that letting go is part of life’s rhythm.

 Let go of the old